On this dayMar 11, 1965

 White Minister Beaten Following Selma March, Dies from Injuries

 On March 9th, Dr. King led 2,500 marchers onto the Edmund Pettus Bridge for a short prayer session.
 That evening, three white ministers–Orloff Miller, Clark Olsen, and James Reeb–were attacked and beaten by a group of white men opposed to their civil rights work.
-Struck in the head with a club, Rev. Reeb suffered a severe skull fracture and brain damage.
+The Rev. Reeb was struck in the head with a club and suffered a severe skull fracture and brain damage.

-Fearing that he would not be treated at the “white only” Selma Hospital, doctors at Selma’s black Burwell Infirmary ordered Rev. Reeb rushed to the Birmingham hospital.
-After a series of unfortunate events, including car trouble and confrontations with local police, Rev. Reeb reached the hospital in Birmingham in critical condition.
+Fearing that he would not be treated at the “white only” Selma Hospital, doctors at Selma’s Black Burwell Infirmary ordered the Rev. Reeb rushed to the Birmingham hospital.
+After a series of unfortunate events, including car trouble and confrontations with local police, the Rev. Reeb reached the hospital in Birmingham in critical condition.
 He died on March 11, 1965, leaving behind his wife and four children.
-Three white men later indicted for Rev. Reeb’s murder were ultimately acquitted by an all-white jury.
+Three white men later indicted for the Rev. Reeb’s murder were ultimately acquitted by an all-white jury.